← back to 420kc.dev

 tools

-git, GitHub CLI, esbuild, Chart.js, Sortable.js, Playwright e2e, Claude-assisted development, custom Python automation
+git, GitHub CLI, esbuild, Chart.js, Sortable.js, Playwright e2e, custom Python automation

 contact